 Assessments come in a mix of formats, also depending on your chosen options.
 These include essays, portfolios, exams, reports, group presentations and case studies.

-We constantly monitor assessment results and feedback to make sure our teaching is effective.
-We adapt our teaching and learning methods to suit our students, offering you a high quality and stimulating educational experience.
+Assessment and feedback are designed to make sure our teaching is effective.
+We adapt our teaching and learning methods to suit you, offering you a high quality and stimulating educational experience.

 Five GCSEs at Grade C/4 (or equivalent), including English Language.
-EU and International equivalent qualifications may also be accepted.
+International equivalent qualifications may also be accepted.

 If you do not meet these entry requirements, you can take our assessments and attend an interview.
 If you pass, you can be admitted to the course.
 We do not charge a fee for this.